Sir Charles Price (1815 ship)

 Sir Charles Price was launched in America in 1812 under another name.
 The British captured her c.1814 and Daniel Bennett purchased her and added her to his fleet of whalers.
-She made six complete whaling voyages and was lost in 1833 on her seventh whaling voyage.
+She made six complete whaling voyages to the southern whale fishery, and was lost in 1833 on her seventh whaling voyage.

 Career

 Sir Charles Price first entered Lloyd's Register (LR) in 1815 with Whiteouse, master, Bennett & Sons, owner and trade London–South Seas.
 Before that, though, she received a special license on 19 July 1814 to sail to the East Indies.
 She required a special license because she had a burthen of under 350 tons.
 She underwent repairs in 1815.

 1st whaling voyage (1815–1818): Captain Whiteous (or Whiteuse, or Whittens, or Whitehouse) sailed from England on 16 July 1815, bound for Timor.
 Sir Charles Price returned on 17 February 1818 with 500 casks of whale oil.

 2nd whaling voyage (1818–1820): Captain Bristow sailed from England on 30 April 1818.
 Sir Charles Price returned on 29 March 1820.